LevelsFR/cobblemon-realms-wiki/mods-guides/CobbleSafari/fight_boss.md

 ***

-## 🧴 Pacifispheres
+## 🧴 Balm

 Some Bosses have so much HP that the battle could last an extremely long time, even with a very powerful team.
-This is where **Pacifispheres** come into play.
+This is where **Balm** come into play.

-A Pacifisphere is an item that you can **throw at the Boss**.
-Each Pacifisphere that hits its target removes a portion of its HP, generally **around 5% of its total HP** by default.
+A Balm is an item that you can **throw at the Boss**.
+Each Balm that hits its target removes a portion of its HP, generally **around 5% of its total HP** by default.

-### 🧴 Obtaining Pacifispheres
+### 🧴 Obtaining Balm

-Pacifispheres can be obtained from **Pacisphere Dispensers**, generally placed around the arena.
+Balm can be obtained from **Balm Dispensers**, generally placed around the arena.
 A dispenser requires a certain amount of time to recharge.
-When a Pacifisphere is available, it appears above the dispenser: simply **right-click it** to collect it.
+When a Balm is available, it appears above the dispenser: simply **right-click it** to collect it.

 {% hint style="info" %}
-<p align="center">In some battles, Pacifispheres are essential to defeating the Boss within the time limit.
+<p align="center">In some battles, Balm are essential to defeating the Boss within the time limit.
 Remember to locate the dispensers <strong>before even starting the battle</strong>!</p>
 {% endhint %}

-Pacifispheres are removed from your inventory when the battle ends.
-Pacifispheres lying on the ground are also removed, preventing you from keeping them for a future battle.
+Balm are removed from your inventory when the battle ends.
+Balm lying on the ground are also removed, preventing you from keeping them for a future battle.

 ***